bblodget/OfficeTest/README.md

 ## Instructions

-Left click then use the mouse to move around.
+Left click then use the mouse to look around.

-Press Esc to get mouse cursor back.
+Press __Esc__ to get mouse cursor back.

 Movement keys: W,S,A,D. (or arrow keys)